 She wasn’t so lucky.
 She splashed in an ocean of warm, pearly pulp.

-On the ninth day (she guessed), even her arthritis was gone.
-She flipped to float on her belly and shed her lab coat.
-Inside the lab coat were buoyant plastic air-pockets which inflated during the fall.
-If she’d left without her lab coat, she could’ve just drowned and this would all be over.
-Now she wore the lab coat back-to-front so the buoyancy was suited for swimming.
+On the ninth day (she guessed) even her arthritis was gone.
+She flipped to float on her belly and shed her lab-coat.
+Inside the lab-coat were buoyant plastic air-pockets which inflated during the fall.
+If she’d left without her lab-coat she could’ve just drowned and this would all be over.
+Now she wore the lab-coat back-to-front so the buoyancy was suited for swimming.
 She tread water (well, not water, but she didn’t want to think about it) and surveyed the horizon.
 She finally saw a thin plume of dark smoke against the black sky’s red speckling of Hurricane Planets.

 She’d never seen a Hurricane Planet expel dark smoke.
 Was this her crash-landed Zephyr?
-She had no other guess, and her stomach rumbled at the thought of rations stored aboard.
+She had no other guess and her stomach rumbled at the thought of rations stored aboard.
 She wasn’t hungry—the Hurricane’s wound-goo sustained her—but the wound would soon heal and the sustaining pulp would be absorbed.
-Besides, she kept a cockroach in the Zephyr’s glove compartment, and she craved a good smoke.
+Besides, she kept a cockroach in the Zephyr’s glove-compartment and she craved a good smoke.

 After swimming thirteen hours (she guessed) she grazed a gritty shoreline.
-She pulled herself upon the painful beach and slept on her lab coat.
-As she slept, the tide of pearly pulp grew shallow, and she woke to see the shore was paved with human teeth.
-She shuddered, stood, and pulled her lab coat around her shoulders.
+She pulled herself upon the painful beach and slept on her lab-coat.
+As she slept the tide of pearly pulp grew shallow, and she woke to see the shore was paved with human teeth.
+She shuddered, stood, and pulled her lab-coat around her shoulders.
 She limped over the teeth toward the dark smoke-plume in the distance.

 About seven decades ago, when Akayama experimented with human mind-mergers, her failed test-subjects bristled with painful teeth.
 She surgically rectified her subjects and recorded the incompatibilities so the mistakes were never repeated.
-Today her largest failure, the Hurricane, cordoned its injuries with densely impacted teeth.
+Today her largest failure, the Hurricane, cordoned its injuries with densely impacted chompers.

 The plume of dark smoke drew closer every hour.
-She crested a final dune and saw the right half of her Zephyr in a deep crater.
+She crested a final dune and saw the right half of her Zephyr in a deep sandy crater.
 It had just one eye, one ear, and half a nose and mouth, but its unflappable expression filled Akayama with confidence.
 Maybe the engines worked and she could escape.

-She slid down the crater’s slopes.
+She slid down the crater’s slope.